 We respect your privacy.
 Unsubscribe at any time.

-The first place I always suggest that my students try when they are looking for an instrument is at top-notch repair shops.
+The first place I suggest my students try when looking for an instrument is at top-notch repair shops.

 Let every musician you are acquainted with know you are looking for an instrument.